 Fujifilm: Film Simulation

-Profiles in Lightroom Classic
+Where are Profiles in Lightroom Classic?

 The earliest versions of Lightroom only had Adobe Standard as a Profile choice.
 This probably explains why the Camera Calibration panel was placed at the bottom.
-The profile setting wasn’t overly important as there was only one choice.
+The profile setting wasn’t so important as there was only one choice.

 Profile and developing choices in Lightroom Classic’s Develop module